cellule-org/calendar/README.md

 3. **Customize Configuration**: Update configuration files to match your project's requirements.
 4. **Start Development**: Begin adding your own code and features to the project.

+## TODO

+- **Mobile Development**: Work on the mobile part of the project to ensure compatibility and functionality across mobile devices.

 ## Contributing

 If you would like to contribute to this template, please follow the standard GitHub workflow: